I have searched for novel ways to play

 Dreht, und seine Leier Steht ihm nimmer still.

 Wunderlicher Alter !
-Soll ich mit dir geh'n ?
+Soll ich mit dir

 Willst zu meinen Liedern Deine Leier dreh'n ?